unicode-org/message-format-wg/spec/README.md

 > that is not recognized by this version's data model.

-Later specification versions will not introduce syntax that cannot be processed by this version of the data model.
+Later specification versions will not introduce syntax that cannot be represented by this version of the data model.
 However, the results of such processing might not be the same as that produced but future version of the data model.